FunctionsCompanion/docs/InstallAndConfig.md

 enables rate control for asynchronous functions.
 Data is forwarded to the (external) Functions Companion log processing platform for display in the Functions Companion Lightning Dashboards.

-Installation scripts are included in the [JavaScript_Tests](https://github.com/FunctionsCompanion/JavaScript_Tests) and [Java_Tests](https://github.com/FunctionsCompanion/Java_Tests) repos.
+Sample Projects with installation scripts are included in the [JavaScript_Tests](https://github.com/FunctionsCompanion/JavaScript_Tests) and [Java_Tests](https://github.com/FunctionsCompanion/Java_Tests) repos.
 Choose whichever language you prefer and clone it to your local development envrionment.

 * [JavaScript_Test](https://github.com/FunctionsCompanion/JavaScript_Tests)
 * [Java_Test](https://github.com/FunctionsCompanion/Java_Tests)

+If you already have an existing Salesforce Project deployed to an org with its own Compute Envrionments, you can still install Functions Companion, but you have to first set a logdrain in the Compute Envrionment.
+See the instuctions on the [Installation on Existing Projects](InstallOnProject.md) page.

 1. Begin by authorizing to a DevHub that is enabled for Functions.
 From there you will create a scratch org, install Functions Companion and deploy your functions.